 - Selfish salespeople.
 Some salespeople think it is about them.
 They think sales is about them "winning" instead of about helping people solve problems.
 These salespeople generally don't care about their prospects, and they give us all a bad name.
 But, a few are still successful even though they rarely qualify effectively, preferring to prospect at a high rate and close early and often.
 I don't think these salespeople will win in the future as more and more prospects demand a partner, not a player.
 But some still get away with it today.

-However, if you find yourself with a team of people who can’t or don’t qualify for whatever reason, or you are a rep who wants to get better on this front, start by reading and implementing what you'll find in these three sales books.
-(Start with Kurlan’s Baseline Selling.)
+However, if you find yourself with a team of people who can’t or don’t qualify for whatever reason, or you are a rep who wants to get better on this front, start by reading and implementing what you'll find in the following three books:

 2) Ineffective or Nonexistent Sales Processes